have all heard the expression, "Listen to your mother." There

 as well, silently.
 We need to listen with our eyes as well as our ears.

-part, these signs from Mother Nature come to us through animals.
-When
+the most part, these signs from Mother Nature come to us through animals.

-I was younger I was told by "Indians" that animals could leave
+When I was younger I was told by "Indians" that animals could

-us signs to tell us what we should do, and I thought that was the stupidest
+leave us signs to tell us what we should do, and I thought that was

 the latest tests on animal intelligence, especially those controversial

 ones involving several primates and a female human named Dr. Patterson,